Loop hike including the Discovery Loop and Upper Loop

 Start at the picnic area and take the All Access Trail into the woods.
 You'll soon find yourself among impressive old-growth redwoods.
 The official trail curves to the right and crosses a footbridge across a creekbed that's usually dry; there's also a wide unnoficial trail worn into the groundcover that bypasses the bridge and shortcuts directly to the Discovery Trail.

 At the outset the trail passes some remarkable redwoods.
 Here along the southwest edge of the grove, the foliage is dense and the forest looks very much like a southern grove, albeit one with unusually big trees.
-On still days you may hear a hum of traffic noise from Highway 128, but the grove (especially the part nearest the Day Use Area) tends to be very breezy and the wind in the trees usually covers up the traffic noise.
+On still days a hum of traffic noise drifts over from Highway 128, but the grove (especially the part nearest the Day Use Area) tends to be very breezy and the wind in the trees usually covers up the traffic noise.

 At the next intersection, continue straight, following the sign to the Upper Loop.
 Somewhat unusually, the groundcover is in places dominated by trillium, growing together with ferns and redwood sorrel.
-The understory, which is initially somewhat dense for a lowland grove, contains a lot of bay laurel in addition to the more common tanoak.
+The understory, which is initially somewhat dense for a lowland grove, contains a lot of bay laurel in addition to small tanoak trees.
 Although it's a little subtle, the scenery definitely improves as you get deeper into the grove; the understory becomes more open, allowing better views of the perfectly straight redwood trunks shooting upward through the foliage, and the groundcover becomes more lush.

 At the next intersection, you can go straight if you'd like to hike the Back Loop or turn left to stay on the Upper Loop.
 The little-used Back Loop is longer, and the trail isn't as clear.
 Its redwoods are noticably smaller; from Highway 128 you can clearly see how the height of the redwoods tapers off at the southern end of the grove.